Buffalo Bills: Logos and uniforms

 The Bills' uniform received minor alterations as part of the league's new uniform contract with Nike.
 The new Nike uniform was unveiled on April 3, 2012.

 On November 12, 2015, the Bills and the New York Jets became the first two teams to participate in the NFL's Color Rush uniform initiative, with Buffalo wearing an all-red combination for the first time in team history.
 Like the primary uniforms, the set initially had red socks with white and blue stripes, but in 2020, it was replaced with red socks without stripes.

-A notable use of the Bills' uniforms outside of football was in the 2018 World Junior Ice Hockey Championships, when the United States men's national junior ice hockey team wore Bills-inspired uniforms in their outdoor game against Team Canada on December 29, 2017.
+A notable use of the Bills' uniforms outside of football was in the 2018 World Junior Ice Hockey Championships when the United States men's national junior ice hockey team wore Bills-inspired uniforms in their outdoor game against Team Canada on December 29, 2017.
+This game was also played at the Bills' home stadium, Highmark Stadium.

-On April 1, 2021, the team announced they will wear white face masks during the upcoming season and beyond.
+On April 1, 2021, the team announced they would wear white face masks during the upcoming season and beyond.

+On December 22, 2024, the team debuted a brand new uniform combination consisting of their red Color Rush uniform and white pants.

+On July 22, 2025, the Bills brought back the 1984–2010 red "charging buffalo" helmet as an alternate, which they would wear January 4, 2026 against the New York Jets with the primary blue uniforms.
+Additionally, after last wearing the "standing buffalo" throwback in 2021, the Bills brought back the design for two home games to mark original Highmark Stadium's final season.

+On August 28, 2025, the Bills unveiled a "Rivalries" uniform, which they would wear once per season at home against each of their AFC East opponents over a three-year period.
+The all-white uniform, dubbed the "Cold Front", featured silver numbers trimmed in blue and a modified "charging buffalo" in silver with blue trim, along with silver and blue stripes on the helmet.
+Red was not featured in the uniform, as it signified warmth.

 Rivalries

-The Bills have rivalries with their three AFC East opponents, and also have had historical rivalries with other teams such as the Baltimore/Indianapolis Colts (a former divisional rival), Kansas City Chiefs, Houston Oilers/Tennessee Titans, Jacksonville Jaguars, and Dallas Cowboys.
-They also play an annual preseason game against the Detroit Lions.
+The Bills have rivalries with their three AFC East opponents (the Miami Dolphins, New England Patriots, and New York Jets) and with the Baltimore/Indianapolis Colts (a former divisional opponent), Kansas City Chiefs, Houston Oilers/Tennessee Titans, Jacksonville Jaguars, and Dallas Cowboys.

-The Cleveland Browns once shared a rivalry with the Bills' predecessors in the All-America Football Conference.
+The Cleveland Browns shared a rivalry with the Bills' predecessors in the All-America Football Conference.
 The current teams have a more friendly relationship and have played sporadically since the AFL–NFL merger.